bonomali/documentation-2/virtual-machines/hypercloud/readme.md

 -   **Skip Agent Install** -- this option can be selected if the VM template has the HyperForm agent already pre-installed
 -   **Username** -- this is the username needed to log into the VM
 -   **Password** -- this is the password needed to log into the VM
--   **Cluster** -- this is the HyperForm cluster that is created by the user
+-   **Cluster** -- this is the HyperCloud cluster that is created by the user
 -   **VM Count** -- this is the number of VM's that can be provisioned simultaneously

 A user can then click on the **Machine Compose** button to generate a YAML-based Machine Compose template.
 This can be used to create your own standard Machine Compose template that can be shared with other users with granular access controls.